hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 ## End of the canyon

-It was foggy the whole morning over and we didn't found a hiking trail or wooden sticks for orientation.
+It was foggy the whole morning over and we didn't found a hiking trail or wooden sticks to follow.
 However, we only knew one way out of the valley, so we started searching for a hiking path.
 While doing a small break, Kristina finally found it and we followed the wooden sticks with yellow color on it.